Shapley values and machine learning to characterize metamaterials for seismic applications: EXPLORATORY DATA ANALYSIS (EDA) FOR LOCAL RESONANCE

 \subsection{Material properties and design of the sonic crystal}

-The sonic crystal built for this part is a 2D model with three materials. \textbf{Figure~\ref{fig:lr}} shows the arrangement of the base materials in the metamaterial.
+We considered a 2D sonic metamaterial comprising three base materials. \textbf{Figure~\ref{fig:lr}} shows the arrangement of base materials.

-For the sonic crystal model, second materials properties are set to be same as rubber.
-The values of rubber are given in \S\ref{Sec:S4_Shapley_NR_BS}.
-For layer 2, only the geometrical properties are changing along with thickness ratio.
-For the third layer, the properties of epoxy are used.
-For epoxy, Young's modulus is taken as 3 GPa, while density is taken as 1200 $kg/m^3$.
-For the unit cell, the dimensionless thickness of epoxy layer is equal to 1.
-For the layer 1, which is the inner core of the sonic crystal, the properties will be changed to see how it affects the design.
-The effective parameters for sonic crystal is taken as Young's modulus ratio, density ratio and thickness ratio.
-The ratios are taken in terms of $x_{layer1}:x_{layer2}$, where $x$ is the referred characteristic.
-The changes of layer 3 properties are not involved in Shapley value analysis.
+The base material in the second layer is taken to be rubber.
+Since the material is fixed in this layer, only the geometrical properties (e.g., thickness ratio) are varied.
+Section \ref{Sec:S4_Shapley_NR_BS} provides the material properties of the rubber.
+For the third layer, epoxy is used.
+The Young's modulus and density for epoxy are 3 GPa and 1200 $\mathrm{kg/m^3}$, respectively.
+Also, the dimensionless thickness of the epoxy layer is taken to be unity.

+The properties of the first layer, serving as the inner core of the sonic crystal, are altered to observe their impact on the design.
+The parameters subjected to variation include Young's modulus ratio, density ratio, and thickness ratio.
+These ratios are expressed as $x_{\text{layer1}}:x_{\text{layer2}}$, where $x$ denotes the respective characteristic.
+It is important to note that both the material and geometrical properties of the third layer remain constant.
+Consequently, these values are perturbed during the Shapley value analysis.

-For the design, the main goal is same as Bragg scattering model, achieving lower first frequency cut-off point and larger first band-gap.
-For the data set, the base value is taken as when all parameters are equal to 1.
-Therefore, at the base, there is no band-gap generation.
+The QoIs---the objectives of the design---remain the same as for Bragg scattering: achieving a lower first frequency cut-off point and a larger first band-gap.
+In executing the Shapley value analysis, the base values for all the parameters are taken to unity.
+Therefore, for these base values, there is no generation of band-gaps, as there are no contrasts in material properties.